HowToRts/HowToRts.github.io/_posts/2014-01-05-flow-field-improvements.md

 We've improved the Flow Field we generate to not drive us in to walls so much, and hopefully make us get off the correct path a bit less.

-We still need to implement LOS testing and probably do some more general improvements to our Flow Field such as settings cells to have vectors with better than 45 degree accuracy.
+We still need to implement LOS testing and probably do some more general improvements to our Flow Field such as setting cells to have vectors with better than 45 degree accuracy.

+[Here is the example with the above improvements]

+[Here is the example with the above improvements]: /examples/5-flow-field-improvements/index.html